nameko/nameko/docs/what_is_nameko.rst

 Nameko takes its name from the Japanese mushroom, which grows in clusters.

-When should I use nameko?
+When should I use Nameko?
 -------------------------

 Nameko is designed to help you create, run and test microservices.
-You should use nameko if:
+You should use Nameko if:

     * You want to write your backend as microservices, or
     * You want to add microservices to an existing system, and